RuchikG/email-registration/README.md

 There are 3 level of user access:

 <strong>First user level is root user:</strong> <br />
-<li>They are able to approve requests of new root and admin users</li> <br />
+<li>They are able to approve requests of new root and admin users</li>
-They are able to maintain course catalogs by manually maintaining a course <br />
+<li>They are able to maintain course catalogs by manually maintaining a course <li/>
-They are able to upload course and section file to batch update course catalog <br />
+<li>They are able to upload course and section file to batch update course catalog <li/>

 <strong>Second user level is admin user:</strong><br />